-- 1. Guidance for the definition of Proof of Concept and Pilots has been added to the FAQ - 2.
-The new partner Preview for the Module A Cloud Foundation audit checklist was made available for review
+- 1. The Module B partner Preview V1.1 with new control 3.2, was made available for review - 2.
+Guidance for the definition of Proof of Concept and Pilots was added to the FAQ - 3.
+The new Module A partner Preview with required 2.2 control Skilling plan for the Cloud Foundation audit checklist was made available for review in Module B

-Module B- Jan 1, 2022
+Jan 1, 2022

-General Guidance and FAQ Updates
+Guidance and FAQ Updates